Mary Devenport O'Neill: Career

 Many of her husband's friends disapproved of her modern and unconventional ideas, but she was popular with "the Rathgar Group" who attended George Russell's Sunday salons.
 After a few years, O'Neill established her own salon referred to as "Thursdays at home", attended by Russell, Padraic Colum, W. B. Yeats, Richard Irvine Best, Frank O'Connor, Francis Stuart and Iseult Gonne.
-She became particularly close to Yeats, who she confided in.
+She was interested in mysticism and it was this that formed an important dimension of her friendship with Yeats, who she confided in.
 Yeats recorded their weekly consultations in his diary while working on A Vision (1925).
-In his Oxford anthology of English verse from 1936, he included one of O'Neill's poems.
+In the Oxford Book of Modern Verse 1892-1935 from 1936, he included one of O'Neill's poems.
 In 1917, she contributed lyrics to her husband's play The kingdom maker.
 She published her only book in 1929, Prometheus and other poems.
 After this she occasionally contributed primarily modernist plays and poetry to The Dublin Magazine, The Irish Times and The Bell.
 O'Neill collaborated with Austin Clarke from the Lyric Theatre Company on her plays Bluebeard (1933) and Cain (1945).